 Orlando's culinary scene heating up.
-Recently rated No. 1 foodie city in the U.S. by WalletHub, Orlando has already made significant national headlines in 2017.
+Recently rated a top foodie city in the U.S. by WalletHub, Orlando has already made significant national headlines.
 Orlando’s food scene has been featured in The Boston Globe (here and here), The Toronto Sun, Style BluePrint, Delta Magazine, New York Magazine and Thrillist.

 “Orlando's restaurant and dining scene has changed drastically these past 15 years,” says Ricky Ly, local food blog author of Tasty Chomps.
 “Our chefs are using more locally sourced and sustainable products in crafting their dishes, sourcing at local farms and fisheries when possible.
 From Prato to The Osprey Tavern to Urbain 40, there are a plethora of new modern American restaurants that cater to this trend of farm to table - and many are now being recognized with James Beard award nominations.”